-Business Degree Schools in New Hampshire
+Business Schools in New Hampshire

-All of the schools in this article have been accredited by the Association to Advance Collegiate Schools of Business (AACSB), Accreditation Council for Business Schools and Programs (ACBSP), and/or International Accreditation Council for Business Education (IACBE).
+All of the schools in this article have been accredited by the Association to Advance Collegiate Schools of Business (AACSB), Accreditation Council for Business Schools and Programs (ACBSP), and International Accreditation Council for Business Education (IACBE).
 They are all public or non-profit and regionally accredited by the New England Association of Schools and Colleges (NEASC).

 Undergraduate Business Schools in New Hampshire

 While New Hampshire may not have many business schools, it has some of the best, which is (of course) reflected in tuition costs.
 Most notably, Hanover is home to Dartmouth College—one of the Ivy League schools—and its Tuck School of Business is a perennial top 10 finisher in US business school rankings.
 Getting into this school is difficult, and the tuition of $51,438 is substantial, though generous financial aid of over $40,000 is available.
-Three of the other 6 schools are also up there, cost-wise: $39,450 at Colby-Sawyer College, $34,050 at Franklin Pierce University, and $31,136 at Southern New Hampshire University.
+Three of the other six schools are also up there, cost-wise: $39,450 at Colby-Sawyer College, $34,050 at Franklin Pierce University, and $31,136 at Southern New Hampshire University.
 There are two lower-cost options, but they are still considerably more expensive than budget choices in other states: the University of New Hampshire at $17,624 and Plymouth State University at $13,472.

-The table below shows you all the important data you need about undergraduate business schools in New Hampshire, including annual in-state tuition costs, average aid per student, acceptance rates, SAT and ACT score ranges of accepted students, and graduation rates.
+The table below shows you all the essential data you need about undergraduate business schools in New Hampshire, including annual in-state tuition costs, average aid per student, acceptance rates, SAT and ACT score ranges of accepted students, and graduation rates.
 Click any column header to sort the table based on its contents.

 |School||City||Tuition||Aid||Median SAT||Median ACT||Accept.
 Rate||Grad.
 Rate|